jkk/formative/README.md

 Note: Formative does not include Bootstrap itself or any styling.
 You are responsible for providing CSS, images, etc.

-New form renderers can be implemented using the `formative.render-form/render-form*` multimethod.

 You can also render individual fields using `formative.core/render-field`.
 Unlike `render-form`, `render-field` _always_ returns Hiccup data. `render-field` takes a field specification and an optional value:

 ```clj